Are Same-handed Patient Rooms Best?

 Caregiver equipment/component interaction is different from search-and-locate tasks, and needs different types of standardization.
 Handedness has been discussed in relation to search-and-locate tasks.
 Search-and-locate issues are much more relevant at the unit design level, which is not related to handedness.
 It is also pertinent at the component design level (interior of meds/supply storage, etc.), which is also not related to handedness.

-How true is it that the same-handed concept provides the ideal location for caregiver positioning vis-à-vis the patient?
+Does the same-handed concept provide the ideal location for caregiver positioning vis-à-vis the patient?

 Pentecost: You can answer this question two ways.
 One way, which I consider somewhat troubling, is to respond to the suggestion that the design is being used to create one-size-fits-all, standardized behaviors.
 I am generally uncomfortable with this approach, but if you can empirically defend the notion that a new process and workflow needs to be developed and that the design can be a contributor to that evolution, then I am fine with the heightened influence of design.
 Alternatively, you could look closely at the behavior of nurses and other clinicians and ask which aspects of their work are best supported by room standardization.
 This, I believe, is a more constructive approach.
 The answer lies in the scale of the standardization.
 However, a word of caution: Differences in behavior based on the handedness of the healthcare provider cannot be ignored when trying to standardize room design.